A Guide to Seeing Sunrise at Taj Mahal

 Need help planning your trip?
 Check out these trips offered by GetYourGuide, Viator and G Adventures

 Let’s start off with a short explanation which you will find useful during your visit to see sunrise at Taj Mahal.
 The iconic monument is actually a mausoleum built by the Mughal emperor Shah Jahan to contain the remains of his favourite wife (the second out of many) who died giving birth to their fourteenth child.
 The Taj Mahal is built in white marble set with gemstones, all of which promote its grandeur.

-The Taj Mahal is located in Agra, and can be visited at any time of day from sunrise until sunset from its East and West gates except on Fridays, when it is closed.
+The Taj Mahal is located in Agra, a few hours away from Delhi, and can be visited at any time of day from sunrise until sunset from its East and West gates except on Fridays, when it is closed.
 The South gate opens later and closes earlier.

 It is also possible to visit the Taj Mahal at night for 5 nights a month during the full moon, between the hours of 8.30pm to 12.30am, but there’s a cap on the number of people allowed in.
 Only 400 people, in batches of around 50, are let in on one single night, and each batch can only stay in the complex for around 30 minutes.